 Does the supplement work?
 Maybe.
 As with any supplement, there’s a chance that you’ll see benefits and a chance that you’re just getting snake oil.

 There are other ones too, which I’m not going examine in detail.
-These include some gender-specific supplements, an antioxidant juice, some lube and a general supplement.
+These include some gender-specific supplements, an antioxidant supplement (that uses noni fruit), some lube and an energy blend.
 None seem especially radical and are simply more of the same.

-Even with the high demand, you need something competitive and appealing if you want to make consistent sales. b:hip’s supplements don’t fit those criteria.
-You would have a much better chance selling supplements online, perhaps through your own website.
+Even with the high demand, you need something competitive and appealing if you want to make consistent sales. b:hip’s products don’t fit those criteria.
+They're just not interesting enough.

 Sales with b:hip are made using an online retail store.
 In other words, you have a replicated website from the company that you use to make sales.
 There is some personalization but, for the most part, the website will be identical from one member to the next.